StefEmp/Netrunner/README.md

 # Netrunner

 Netrunner is a basic game coded in C++.
-You are a hacker, you need to figuire out the correct codes to progress.
+You are a hacker, you need to figure out the correct codes to progress.
 There are 5 levels to complete.
 The game is played in your terminal.